hogantan/DJIAAPP/README.md

 Geo-fencing is set with relation to the drone's home point.
 In other words, based on the drone's home point what is the distance it can travel.

-> Note: If DJIAAPP crashes as the drone is flying, the drone will stop moving and stay at its current position.
-Use actual remote control joystick to move drone or restart DJIAAPP.
+> Note: If **DJIAAPP** crashes as the drone is flying, the drone will stop moving and stay at its current position.
+Use actual remote control joystick to move drone or restart **DJIAAPP**.

 ## Testing

 ### DJI Simulator
-Use DJI's simulators to test DJIAAPP.
+Use DJI's simulators to test **DJIAAPP**.

 Note that different drone models uses different simulators.

-Using Unity Simulator's video feed as the Deepstream's application's input video stream, the Controller Script will be able to send movement commands to both the Unity Simulator and the DJIAAPP which should see both Unity Simulator's drone moving as well the DJI Simulator's drone moving.
+Using Unity Simulator's video feed as the Deepstream's application's input video stream, the **Controller Script** will be able to send movement commands to both the Unity Simulator and the **DJIAAPP** which should see both Unity Simulator's drone moving as well the DJI Simulator's drone moving.

 ### Live Testing
 For target drone waypoint movement, use DJI Pilot for linear waypoint missions.
-For curved waypoint missions use DJIAAPP.
+For curved waypoint missions use **DJIAAPP**.
 Use Google Maps to map out waypoints based on latitude and longitude and then import.

-> Note: Waypoint mission files are different for DJI Pilot and DJIAAPP.
-DJI  Pilot uses kml while DJIAAPP uses xml.
+> Note: Waypoint mission files are different for DJI Pilot and **DJIAAPP**.
+DJI  Pilot uses kml while **DJIAAPP** uses xml.
 Contents of files are also different.

 ## Integrating with Deepstream and Controller Script